 The course is offered full-time only (www.pac.ie course code CKR27) beginning in early September each year and is a full 12 months.
-Part I finishes in May with formal examinations, and Part II is then completed over the summer months, with dissertation submission towards the end of September.
+Part I usually finishes in May, and Part II is then completed over the summer months, with dissertation submission at the start of September.

-The structure of the programme may also be found in the Postgraduate Calendar.
+The complete structure of the programme may be found in the Postgraduate Calendar.

 Part I: Elective modules (from September 2018)

 Students must select a total of 40 credits of elective modules from Group A and Group B, with not less than 25 credits from Group A, the balance of credits from Group B, and with no more than 30 credits of elective modules selected in any single Semester.

 Group A elective modules (5 credits each):